Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Experiments

 \subsection{Pseudo Labels Evaluation}

-To evaluate the pseudo masks using the official COCO~\cite{COCO} evaluation tool, each annotation must be assigned a confidence score.
-The score has a significant impact on AP but does not affect AR.
-Since VoteCut~\cite{CuVLER} comes with its own scoring mechanism, we retain its original setting.
-To ensure a relatively fair comparison, we apply the same scoring scheme to both MaskCut~\cite{CutLER} and CutOnce.
+To evaluate the pseudo masks using the official COCO~\citep{COCO} evaluation tool, each annotation must be assigned a confidence score. \textit{The score has a significant impact on AP but does not affect AR.} Since VoteCut~\citep{CuVLER} comes with its own scoring mechanism, we retain its original setting.
+To ensure a relatively fair comparison, we apply the same scoring scheme to both MaskCut~\citep{CutLER} and CutOnce.
 The reason is that both methods output masks in descending order of object saliency and treat all outputs as ``ground truth".
 For multiple masks associated with the same image, we adopt a linearly decreasing score assignment scheme.
-The confidence score for each mask is calculated as follows:

-where $N$ denotes the total number of masks for a given image, and $k$ represents the index of the current mask ($k = 0, 1, \ldots, N-1$).
+The confidence score for each mask is defined as 1.0 if $N=1$, and as $1.0 - \tfrac{k}{2N-2}$ if $N>1$, where $N$ is the total number of masks in the image and $k$ is the index of the current mask ($k = 0, 1, \ldots, N-1$).
 This ensures that the first mask always receives the highest confidence score of 1.0, while the last mask is assigned a score of 0.5.

-\tabref{tab:cutonce} presents the quantitative comparisons of different methods, and \figref{fig:cutonce_compare} shows the corresponding qualitative results.
-On ImageNet val, all metrics of CutOnce lie between those of MaskCut and VoteCut.
-On COCO val2017, CutOnce shows poor performance in AR$_{100}^\text{mask}$.
-When CutOnce applies CRF~\cite{CRF} to refine the masks, the improvement on COCO is noticeable, with all metrics surpassing those of MaskCut.

-It can be seen from \figref{fig:cutonce_compare} that CutOnce always exhibits more robust performance.
-Judging from the box boundaries, CutOnce demonstrates good localization ability, detecting the fewest objects but also making fewer false predictions.
-Since CutOnce does not use CRF for post-processing, its boundaries are slightly coarse.